Burj Khalifa is the most iconic building in Dubai, UAE.

 This Burj Khalifa Observatory ticket gets you to access the 152nd, 153rd, and 154th floors of Burj Khalifa.

-At the Lounge of these floors, you sip on tea or champagne while taking in jaw-dropping views of the city.
+At the Lounge of these floors, you sip on tea or champagne while taking in jaw-dropping city views.

-You also get an assortment of freshly baked pastries and dainty cakes, even as you take in live entertainment in the lounge.
+You also get an assortment of freshly baked pastries and dainty cakes, even as you enjoy live entertainment in the lounge.

 Later you tour the outdoor terrace to check out the skyscrapers and the sprawling desert.